AlexsLemonade/refinebio-py/docs/quickstart.rst

     Do you understand and accept both documents? (y/N)y Would you like to save your Token to the Config file for future use? (y/N)y

-Here's an example lof creating and activating but not saving a Token without prompts:
+Here's an example of creating and activating but not saving a Token without prompts:

 .. code-block:: shell